garrandall/popular-music-data/tracks/johnny-angel-shelley-fabares.md

 And how it's gonna be
 (Other fellas)
 Call me up for a date
-But I just sit and wait (Ooh ooh ooh ooh)
+But I just sit and wait (Oh oh oh oh)
-I'd rather concentrate (Ooh ooh ooh ooh)
+I'd rather concentrate (Oh oh oh oh)

 On Johnny Angel (Johnny Angel)
 'Cause I love him ('Cause I love him)